Pikiao

-Pikiao was a Maori rangatira (chieftain) of the Te Arawa tribal confederation based at Lake Rotorua in the Bay of Plenty, New Zealand, who was the ancestor of Ngāti Pikiao in Te Arawa, of Ngāti Mahuta in the Tainui confederation, and of Ngāti Pāoa in the Marutūāhu confederation.
+Pikiao was a Māori rangatira (chieftain) of the Te Arawa tribal confederation based at Lake Rotorua in the Bay of Plenty, New Zealand, who was the ancestor of Ngāti Pikiao in Te Arawa, of Ngāti Mahuta in the Tainui confederation, and of Ngāti Pāoa in the Marutūāhu confederation.
 He probably lived in the early seventeenth century.

 Life

 Pikiao was the son of Kawatapu-a-rangi and, through him, a descendant of Tama-te-kapua, the captain of the Arawa canoe.
+As an adult, Pikiao settled at Owhata by Lake Rotorua.

+Journey to Waikato

 At Rotorua, he married Rakeiti and had a number of daughters, leading his father to despair of having male-line descendants.
-Though Rakeiti swore that a male child would come, Pikiao chose instead to leave her and travel down the Waikato River to the Waipā River, from which he went on foot to Mount Pirongia, where he met and married Rerei-ao, a descendant of the brothers Whatihua and Tūrongo and through them of Hoturoa, captain of the Tainui canoe.
+Rakeiti declared tera, Te Takapuwhaia te tuhera ("Te Takapuwhaia [a stream in Lake Rotoiti] is still open"), meaning that she still had time to bear a male child.
+This declaration has become a proverb.
+However, Pikiao chose instead to leave her and travel down the Waikato River to the Waipā River, from which he went on foot to Mount Pirongia, where he met and married Rerei-ao, a descendant of the brothers Whatihua and Tūrongo and through them of Hoturoa, captain of the Tainui canoe.
 The link thus created between Tainui and Te Arawa is highly valued in Tainui whakapapa.
+Pikiaio and Rerei-ao had one son, Hekemaru, ancestor of Ngāti Mahuta and Ngāti Pāoa of the Hauraki Gulf.